khulnasoft-lab/design.khulnasoft.com/contents/usability/helping-users.md

 To learn how to link to GitLab docs in various programming languages, see [Linking to /help](https://docs.gitlab.com/ee/development/documentation/#linking-to-help).

-### Phrase link text as a question
+### Link text

-Try phrasing the link as the question that will be answered by the linked content.
+Phrase the link as the question that will be answered by the linked content.

 - **Example:** A merge request approval is required when a security report contains a new vulnerability of high, critical, or unknown severity.
 [Who can approve?](#)

-### Clear and meaningful link text

-If a question doesn't make sense, use a clear and meaningful link text.
-Do not use vague text such as "More information".
-Always use a period.
-Add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with a full-sentence description for screen reader users.
+If you can't determine a useful question, use `Learn more.` However, be aware that `Learn more.` is not descriptive or meaningful, and should be used sparingly.

-- **Example:** Before reviewing a MR, review the [best practices](#).
+- **Example:** Approve a merge request.
+[Learn more](#).
-- If a link is at the end of a sentence, the period should not be part of the link.
+- The period should not be part of the link.

+For screen reader users, add an [aria-label](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA8) with a full-sentence description.

 ### External links